 Sample values from a given vector

-rsample.RdThis function is a simple wrapper around the sample function, allowing users to directly sample values from a given input vector (with or without replacement and with or without defining selection probabilities).
+rsample.RdThis function is a simple wrapper around the sample function, allowing users to directly sample values from a given input vector (with or without replacement and with or without defining selection probabilities) or data.frame like object.

 Arguments